leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FunctionPlugin/Functions.md

 main menu.*

-The symbol at the entry point is used as the name of the function.
+<a name="new-function-name"></a>The symbol at the entry point is used as the name of the
+function.
 If no symbol exists at the entry point a default label starting with **FUN_** is created.
 Prior to creating the function, the symbol may have started with **SUB_** if it was a default symbol and there were call references to it.
 If a symbol does exist at the entry, a dialog is displayed so